Álvaro de Castro: Later career

-He co-founded the National Reconstitution Republican Party.
+De Castro co-founded the National Reconstitution Republican Party.
 He was appointed Prime Minister, during a brief period (from 20 November to 30 November 1920).
 He was replaced by Liberato Pinto, an army officer.

 He then joined a new party, the Nationalist Republican Party.
 He again became Prime Minister of Portugal, from 18 December 1923 to 6 July 1924.
 He died in Coimbra on 29 June 1928.